SiyiP/linked-blog-starter-md/11 HEENT/**HEENT anatomy written.md

 		- **loop between C1, 2, and C3** = ansa cervicalis , inferior root to C2+3, superior root to C1
 		- note - <mark style="background: #FFF3A3A6;">hypoglossal CN 12 will hitch a ride with C1, and C1 itself leaves hypoglossal nerve to make the ansa</mark>
 			- this loops around the carotid sheath
+			- **The superior branch of ansa cervicalis runs with the hypoglossal nerve until the carotid triangle.**
 			- <mark style="background: #FFF3A3A6;">ansa goes on to make nerves to the sternothyroid, sternohyoid, omohyoid </mark>
 			- hypoglossal nerve = makes **nerve to the <mark style="background: #FFF3A3A6;">hyoid genio + thyrohyoid</mark>**
 - posterior =  lower cervical vert, trans processes -> 2nd rib